ARCHER2-HPC/archer2-docs/docs/user-guide/scheduler.md

 You can use the `squeue` command to show the current estimated start time for a job.
 Please note that it is just an estimate, the actual start time may differ as the scheduler status when the start time was estimated may be different due to subsequent changes to the scheduler state.
-To return the estimated start time for a job you spacify the job ID with the `--jobs=<jobid>` and `--Format=StartTime` options.
+To return the estimated start time for a job you specify the job ID with the `--jobs=<jobid>` and `--Format=StartTime` options.

 For example, to show the estimated start time for job `123456`, you would use: